mahmoud-moursy/tuit/README.md

 - While the flesh of the library is there and documented well-enough, what Tuit is really missing is some more widgets!
+- And some more testing, too!

-  Currently, only about two widgets exist, `CenteredText` and`CenteredPrompt`.
+- Currently, only about two functional widgets exist, `CenteredText` and`CenteredPrompt`.
   They demonstrate what is possible with Tuit, but without more widgets, and a proper book, I cannot really call this a true TUI library.